 Results: Government-issued outbreak control measures presented context-specific challenges to the Orthodox Jewish communities in Antwerp.
 They related mainly to the remote organization of religious life, and practicing physical distancing in socially and culturally strongly connected communities.
-Existing community resources were rapidly mobilized to adapt to the outbreak and to self-organize response initiatives within communities.
-The active involvement of community and religious leaders in risk communication proved to be of great importance to facilitate the coverage and uptake of pandemic control measures while protecting essential community values and traditions.
+Key informants described how existing community resources were rapidly mobilized to adapt to the outbreak and to self-organize response initiatives within communities.
+This included the active involvement of community and religious leaders in risk communication, which proved to be of great importance to facilitate coverage and uptake of pandemic control measures while protecting essential community values and traditions.
 Creating bottom-up and community-adapted communication strategies, including addressing language barriers and involving Rabbis in the dissemination of prevention messages, fostered a feeling of trust in government's response measures.
 However, unmet information and prevention needs were also identified, such as the need for inclusive communication by public authorities and the need to mitigate the negative effects of stigmatization.